What Do We Do Now?

-What Do We Do Now? is a 1946 British second feature ('B') film directed by Charles Hawtrey and starring George Moon, Burton Brown and Gloria Brent.
+What Do We Do Now? is a lost 1946 British second feature ('B') film directed by Charles Hawtrey and starring George Moon, Burton Brown and Gloria Brent.
 It was written by George A. Cooper and produced by Maurice J. Wilson.

-It is notable for being one of only two films directed by Hawtrey, and is believed to be a lost film.
+It is notable for being one of only two films directed by Hawtrey.
+The other is Dumb Dora Discovers Tobacco (1946).

+Preservation status

+It is believed to be a lost film.
+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

 Plot

 Wesley and Lesley are comedians performing at the Skewball Hippodrome.
 When fellow artiste Birdie Maudlin has her diamond brooch stolen, they turn amateur detectives.
 The robbery story forms the background to a series of music hall acts.